Visit my other site, For The Wing, for all things chicken-wing!

 If you follow our blog at all you know that I cook up a LOT of chicken wings.
 Sometimes I make them in the fryer, sometimes on the charcoal grill, sometimes on the gas grill, sometimes on the smoker, and often on the Char-Broil Big Easy.
 I even have a free eCookbook full of wing recipes.
+But now, I have Vortex chicken wings and life has gotten even better.

 I absolutely love chicken wings, cooked any way, with any sauce (or without).
 I love them so much that I created a free eCookbook that is full of my favorite wing recipes.